Slight increase in divorces in 2021

 22,156 marriages were dissolved in 2021; this is a slight increase of 4% compared to Covid year 2020.
 The number of divorces does remain lower than in 2019 (22,435) and all previous years since 2014.
 The duration of marriage before divorce hardly changes, at 15 years.

-If we relate the events to the "cohort" of marriages from which they originate, we observe that the divorce rate remains stable: four marriages out of ten end in a divorce.
+If we relate the figures to the cohort of marriages they come from, we find that the divorce rate remains constant: four in ten marriages end in divorce.

 |Source: Statbel (Directorate-general Statistics - Statistics Belgium)|

 The statistic includes all divorces recorded in the civil register of Belgian municipalities.
 As a result, this statistic also includes all divorces for marriages not contracted in Belgium and not included in the statistics on marriages.
 The registration of a divorce is done at the municipality where the marriage was contracted.
 If the marriage was contracted abroad, the divorce is entered in the register of the municipality of Brussels, which explains the special situation of this municipality in this matter.
 The various tables cover: the evolution of the number of divorces per region and per province, the divorces of the year broken down by age group and by region, by previous civil status and by region, by duration of the dissolved marriage and by region.
 They also cover the evolution of the number of divorced persons who were married to a person of the same sex.
 But this last table has another source.

 Timing of publication

 Results available 8 months after the reference period.

 Nationality of the first spouse: Country of the first spouse’s nationality.